 Even if you’re unsure of what a marketing funnel is, there’s a pretty good chance you’ve been part of one at some point.
 It’s kind of like The Matrix.
 You don’t know you’re in it until you step outside and see what’s happening.

-Any time a business steered you to towards a landing page or website (perhaps through a Facebook or Google ad) or asked for your email in return for some sort of reward, you were part of a marketing funnel.
+Any time a business steered you to towards a landing page or a web form (perhaps through a Facebook or Google ad) or asked for your email in return for some sort of reward, you were part of a marketing funnel.

 There are a few things about funnel marketing that will serve a small business like yours really well: